Rachael Yamagata (EP)

-Rachael Yamagata EP, otherwise referred to as Rachael Yamagata or EP, is an extended play by American recording artist Rachael Yamagata, released by RCA Records on October 7, 2003.
+Rachael Yamagata EP, otherwise referred to as Rachael Yamagata or EP, is an extended play by American recording artist Rachael Yamagata, released by Private Music on October 7, 2003.
 All songs and lyrics were written by Yamagata except "These Girls", which was co-written by Chris Holmes.
 The album was produced by Malcolm Burn except the song "Collide", which was produced by Doug McBride.
 "Collide" appears on the Bumpus album Stereoscope, and "Worn Me Down" and "The Reason Why" were re-recorded for Yamagata's debut album Happenstance.